 Some of my favorite treats evolved from traditional recipes and most of them had been twisted and tweaked until they fit my taste buds.
 Sometimes new creations evolve simply by changing one or two ingredients, the reason can be that I am out of something and I take my chances with a substitute.
 And not to forget, being creative while cooking is also a lot of fun.
 However, the downside of converting my kitchen into a test laboratory is that sometimes I had to clean a load of dirty dishes without a satisfying outcome.
 That’s the risk I need to take I guess.

-And here comes another classic with a twist, a perfect summer drink, this is not the ordinary sgroppino but what is ordinary when you talk about sgroppino?
-The main and as far I know, only ingredients are lemon sorbet, vodka and prosecco.
-Oh and one mint leave for decoration would be nice.
-Let’s start with vodka, it makes my head spin in this hot weather, honestly these temperatures make me skip the hard stuff, so I didn’t even thought about putting it in my recipe.
+And here comes another classic with a twist, a perfect summer drink, this is not the classic sgroppino but what is ordinary or typical when you talk about sgroppino?
+The main and as far I know, only ingredients are lemon sorbet, vodka, and prosecco.
+Oh, and one mint leave for decoration would be nice.
+Let’s start with vodka, it makes my head spin in this hot weather, honestly, these temperatures make me skip the hard stuff, so I didn’t even think about putting it in my recipe.

-5 strawberries (about a good handful)
+- 5 strawberries (about a good handful)

-4 small scoops orange sorbet
+- 4 small scoops orange sorbet

-nicely chilled prosecco or other dry sparkling wine
+- nicely chilled prosecco or other dry sparkling wine